State Authorization Reciprocity Agreement: Complaints

 For purposes of this process, a complaint shall be defined as a formal assertion in writing that the terms of this agreement, or of laws, standards or regulations incorporated by the State Authorization Reciprocity Agreements Policies and Standards (SARA Policies and Standards) are being violated by a person, university, state, agency or other organization or entity operating under the terms of SARA.
 If you believe you have a complaint or dispute that fits under the terms of SARA, please complete the online form and submit it within the time frames provided.
 There are also FAQs to assist you in answering any questions you may have about the DLAB complaint process.

 To file a complaint, please complete the DLAB complaint form and by following process provided at this link: https://heab.state.wi.us/dlab/students.html#file.

 For additional information about the Wisconsin Distance Learning Authorization Board, please go to the Distance Learning Authorization Board website.

 For the State Authorization Reciprocity Agreement, please follow this link.

 Program Integrity Rule: Complaints (Process for Out-of-State Students)

 UW System Student Complaint Process Information for PIR Out-of-State Students

-Pursuant to the United States Department of Education’s Program Integrity Rule, an individual may file a complaint against any of University of Wisconsin System’s public institutions alleging a violation of one or more of the following categories:
+Pursuant to the United States Department of Education’s Program Integrity Rule, an individual may file a complaint against any of University of Wisconsin System’s public universities alleging a violation of one or more of the following categories: